slayTheSensei/foodbucket-frontend/README.md

 # Description of Application

 # Technologies Used
+Used HTML for structuring SPA app.
+Used Bulma CSS framework to style layout.
-Create handlebars template for restaurant lists
+Created handlebars template for restaurant lists.
-Build Database in MongoDB
+Build Database in MongoDB and Express API.
 Yelp!
 API Documentation. https://www.yelp.com/developers/documentation/v3

 # Project Planning
+The project planning began with whiteboarding.
+Drawing out the tables and charting down the attributes for each table.

 https://trello.com/c/trHi8zHW/25-first-day-mock-up

 # Unsolved Problems

-# Install Instructions
+Ran into issue connecting to Yelp API after the setup.
+Due to the amount of time left to finish project, an alternative route was just to append the data.

 # ERD
 https://trello.com/c/GrZbNNQh/6-create-erbs